tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/fixest.md

 {{%/table%}}

 {{% summary %}}
-Here are the key takeaways from this building block:
+Here are the key takeaways from this topic:

 - Use the `feols()` function to estimate linear fixed-effect models with clustered standard errors using the `cluster` option.
 - Use the `vcov()` function to easily adjust and compute robust standard errors.